Please click on the bar to have more details of the new item.

 Member State in April 2014.
 The Standards Organisation of Nigeria (SON) joined the IECEE, the IEC System of Conformity Assessment Schemes for Electrotechnical Equipment and Components.

-2014-04-23: ACTL Guangdong Testing Institute of Product Quality Supervision-Dongguan (GQI-Dongguan) upgraded to CBTL
+Following it's last re-assessment ACTL Guangdong Testing Institute of Product Quality Supervision-Dongguan (GQI-Dongguan) was upgraded to CBTL

 NCB SAI GLOBAL is now a recognizing NCB only.